GraffitiTheWall/word_search_generator/README.md

 max_words_in_a_word_search = 20 words.

-This wordsearch supports diagonal , reverse diagonal, upwards, and, downwards placements for the words!
+This word_search generator supports diagonal , reverse diagonal, upwards, and, downwards placements for the words!